The Future of Leadership: Letting Go of the Past

 In his new book, Full–Spectrum Thinking: How to Escape Boxes in a Post-Categorical Future, Johansen addresses the limitation of what he calls categorical thought: assuming that new experiences will fit into old buckets, labels, and generalizations.
 While that may be useful in some situations, it is full-spectrum thinking – the ability to consider and assess all the possibilities – that will enable leaders to prepare for disruptions ahead.
 “A full-spectrum mindset is a great place to start in order to make sense out of ourselves, the world around us, and the future,” Johansen writes.

-The shift toward a full-spectrum mindset will take effort, but Johansen offers advice for how to rehearse for the future and develop the skills to navigate the high-risk realities ahead.
+The shift toward a full-spectrum mindset, and full-spectrum leadership, will take effort, but Johansen offers advice for how to rehearse for the future and develop the skills to navigate the high-risk realities ahead.

 Q: Was the impact and scale of this current pandemic predictable?
 Should we have been better prepared?